bananarama92/FBC-fork/README.md

 ## How to install

-1. Disable "Items can affect your facial expression" in General settings and "Affect your facial expressions" in Arousal settings
+1. Install Tampermonkey.
-2. Install Tampermonkey (Chrome) or Greasemonkey (Firefox)
+1. Navigate to https://gitlab.com/Sidiousious/bce/-/raw/main/bce.user.js and install via the respective extension from step 2.
-3. Navigate to https://gitlab.com/Sidiousious/bce/-/raw/main/bce.user.js and install via the respective extension from step 2.
+1. Go to preferences and into BCE Settings to enable components you wish to use.

 ## Automatic relogin